Skip to main content

 Nitrogen Fixation

-We spent most of Chapter 22.1 discussing the biochemistry of nitrogenase which fixes the stable molecule N2 to form NH3/NH4+.
-It's a very complicated reaction conducted by symbiotic microbes (prokaryotes) that fix N2 for plants.
+We spent most of Chapter 22.1 discussing the biochemistry of nitrogenase, which fixes the stable molecule N2 to form NH3/NH4+.
+It's a highly complex reaction conducted by symbiotic microbes (prokaryotes) that fix N2 for plants.
 The world uses the Haber-Bosch process to produce over 100 million metric tons of nitrogen fertilizer that supports half of the world's population's food supply.
 Only about half of the ammonium added to soil is taken up by plants.
-The rest is released into waterways or used by microbes, which can produce from it the potent greenhouse gas nitrous oxide (N2O).
+The rest is released into waterways or used by microbes, which can also produce it from the potent greenhouse gas nitrous oxide (N2O).
 It has a 300x greater effect than CO2 based on weight.
-The oxidation number of N in NH3 is -3 and in N2O it is +1 showing that the NH3 can be oxidatively metabolized for energy production by the microbes.
+The oxidation number of N in NH3 is -3, and in N2O it is +1, showing that the NH3 can be oxidatively metabolized for energy production by the microbes.
 Also, excess NH4+ goes into waterways and leads to eutrophication, the overproduction of algae and plankton, which depletes O2 from the waters and kills other organisms.

 N2O emissions have increased dramatically since 1850, as shown in the interactive graph from Our World in Data in Figure \(\PageIndex{9}\) below.